-Lindsay E. Raphael, a Martindale-Hubbell AV rated attorney and a director with Tripp Scott, focuses her practice on community associations, including condominium and homeowners association matters as well as property financing and transaction counsel to buyers, sellers, lenders and developers of residential and commercial real estate and general corporate and contract law.
+Lindsay E. Raphael, a Martindale-Hubbell AV rated attorney and a director with Tripp Scott, focuses her practice on condominium and homeowners association matters, providing counsel on such issues as collections, rules enforcement, contractual review, association documents, elections, budgets and condominium operations as well as transaction counsel to developers, buyers, sellers and lenders of residential and commercial real estate and general corporate and contract law.

 Before joining Tripp Scott, Raphael worked as a summer associate with the firm.
 She has worked as a judicial intern with Judge W. Herbert Moriarity in the 17th Judicial Circuit in Fort Lauderdale, FL., and as a research assistant at Shepard Broad Law Center at Nova Southeastern University in Fort Lauderdale.

 Raphael was recently named a “Rising Star” by Florida Super Lawyer.
 She is a regular contributor to Condo Management Magazine, and she was an associate editor of the Nova Southeastern University Law Review, where she published an article entitled, “Have American Standards of Decency Evolved to the Point Where Capital Punishment Inflicted Upon the Mentally Retarded Can No Longer be Tolerated?”